 Lead and participate in live-streamed PREreview journal clubs: Live-streamed preprint journal clubs, are journal clubs that happen online and involve researchers from different institutions and geographical locations who have in common a passion for a given topic.
 These events are not only more inclusive because they allow anyone with an internet connection to participate, but they also help you build connections with your peers.
 Below you can learn more about them and how we can support you if you wish to get one going below.

 Check out our email templates to help you get started with the JC in your department or our tips on how to lead a live-streamed preprint JC (see below).

-The Plos Reviewer Center has many, many resources to help guide you through the peer review process with do's and don'ts that are very useful when applied to any feedback you may be giving to your peers.
+The PLOS Peer Reviewer Center has many, many resources to help guide you through the peer review process with dos and don'ts that are very useful when applied to any feedback you may be giving to your peers.

 Additional tips for creating a safe space

 To encourage a respectful and thriving preprint JC environment, we have additional tips we strongly recommend you follow for hosting and participating in local and online (live-streamed) preprint JCs.

 Points to consider when organizing a preprint JC